 You’re completely engaged in the music.
 The notes are rolling effortlessly off your fingertips and you feel the rhythm deeply.

 Your confidence level is unusually high.
-You’re anticipating every musical twist and turn, so that the tempo doesn’t even matter.
+You’re anticipating every musical twist and turn.
 You feel like you simply can’t make a mistake.

 This, fellow six-stringer, is The Zone.
 Welcome!

 Finding The Zone – that feeling of total command – is a beautiful thing and what all musicians aim for when they play.

 Athletes often talk about The Zone as well.
 Whether it’s the basketball player effortlessly swishing three-pointers or the hitter in baseball completely “locked in” at the plate, the feeling is that of being one with the game, fully engaged and focused.

 In Awesome Step #6, we’re going to explore this concept in more depth.
 This is where all of our hard work comes to fruition: in The Zone!

 In pop culture, we use the phrase “in the zone” quite a bit, sometimes re-worded as, “in the moment”, “on a roll”, “on fire”, or “locked in”.
 But is this even a real thing, psychologically-speaking?